ayakhawalid/Moodle-Homework-Planner/docs/DATABASE_MAP.md

 - **Many-to-One with Course**: Homework belongs to one course
 - **One-to-Many with Grade**: Homework has many grades
-- **One-to-Many with File**: Homework can have file attachments
 - **One-to-Many with Partner**: Homework can have student partnerships

 #### Virtual Fields

 - `grades`: Virtual populate to Grade collection
-- `files`: Virtual populate to File collection
 - `partners`: Virtual populate to Partner collection

 #### Indexes